visgato-gmbh/software-license-key-without-fs/README.md

 # Software Licence Key Without FS

 This is a library for generating and validating software license keys with data embedded in the license key.
+Fork from https://github.com/timtutt/software-license-key.

 ## Installation